Collective decision-making and social dynamics of animal groups

 The aim of our research is to understand the feedbacks between natural selection, phenotypic population structure, social decision-making, and the emergent behaviours of social groups.
 In particular, we are interested in the role of social behaviour in mediating selection, and how selection drives evolutionary responses in group-level properties.
 We combine automated tracking technologies, novel analytical approaches, and simulations to explore both the mechanisms and the ecological implications of group living.
 We currently investigate these questions in range of study systems and projects:

 (i) Social networks and collective behaviour in guineafowl.
 What processes drive the evolution of social structure and group cohesion?
-We are establishing new study system using guineafowl to explore the links between social behaviour across temporal scales (from collective movement to dispersal).
+We are establishing new study system using guineafowl to explore the links between social behaviour across temporal scales (from collective movement to dispersal) and ecological scales (across seasons).
 This research integrates multiple approaches from field observations to high-resolution GPS tracking to develop a better understanding of the social processes that underpin individual and group decision-making.
 For example, variation in inter-individual relationships can have profound implications for social processes.
 Guineafowl are a powerful study system for exploring these types of questions as they enable experiments in both captivity and in the wild, and comparisons across species.

-(v) Dynamic networks and collective decision-making in wild baboons.
-Using unique whole-group, high-resolution GPS tracking of baboons, we collaborate with Meg Crofoot’s Lab at UC Davis to investigate mechanisms and social processes in complex and heterogeneous groups of primates.
+(vi) Dynamic networks and collective decision-making in wild baboons.
+Using unique whole-group, high-resolution GPS tracking of baboons, we collaborate with the Crofoot Lab from UC Davis to investigate mechanisms and social processes in complex and heterogeneous groups of primates.
 In particular, we investigate the movement rules of baboons, how baboon troops make decisions about where and when to go, and how these processes are affected by the environment.

-(vii) Information use in mixed-species communities.
+(viii) Information use and community composition in mixed-species flocks.
 Community structure can profoundly influence the quality and availability of social information, and itself be shaped by information transmission networks.
 Using mixed-species flocking as a model system, we investigate how ecological factors influence information flows, and how these subsequently impact the social structure of animal communities.
 In particular, we are interested in how individuals vary in promoting information transfer, either as producers or receivers.
 This research uses the PIT-tagged populations of wild tits in Wytham Woods (Oxford, UK) and Moggingen (Germany), and a colour-marked population of thornbills and associated species at Mulligans Flat Nature Reserve (Canberra, Australia).